 I have owned many different breeds (from Chihuahuas to German Shepherds) and find Greyhounds to be the most easygoing dogs and a lot of fun to train.
 Nitro is keen to please and happily tries new things for food rewards.
 Being a sighthound, he can become distracted by action in the distance, but refocusses on the task when a squeaky toy is used, followed by a tasty treat.
 He has learned to "sit", "down" and "stand" on command very easily.
 He is also reliably steady in a "stay" in any of those positions.

 When he was learning a formal recall he used to run so fast that he couldn't stop in time to sit in front of me.
 So he used to run past a little and then return from behind.
 With practise and persistence he is now doing these properly and slowing down to sit squarely facing me.
 Another challenge was the tunnel for agility.
 He is quite tall and had to learn to duck down to crawl through it.
 Once again patience and encouragement won him over and he now races through a tunnel with confidence.

 I did not have high expectations of him in training and mainly went for the socialisation with other dogs (which he LOVES) and to have FUN!
 Nitro has really surprised me with his abilities and focus on all the exercises we do.
 I am looking forward to entering him in CCD Obedience Competitions and official Rally-O Comps in the near future.
 Novice Agility will also be on our list of challenges as he progresses.
 Greyhounds are full of surprises and make amazing pets.
 Enjoy training your Greyhound.

-Never Say Never Greyhounds in the USA have an excellent website and a lot of information and tips about doing agility and obedience with Greyhounds. www.neversaynevergreyhounds.net
+ve an excellent website and a lot of information and tips about doing agility and obedience with Greyhounds. www.neversaynevergreyhounds.net